wallermadev/Oystr/CONTRIBUTING.md

 **Read the existing issues first, and also search in the closed issues.
 You may find yours already.**

-To help make Mist (Pirl Wallet) better please file issue with the following basic descriptions:
+To help make Oystr (Pirl Wallet) better please file issue with the following basic descriptions:

-- What do you run? binary from [releases](https://github.com/ethereum/mist/releases) or the development version from the [commandline](https://github.com/ethereum/mist#run-mist)
+- What do you run? binary from [releases](https://github.com/pirl/oystr/releases) or the development version from the [commandline](https://github.com/ethereum/oystr#run-oystr)
 - Which version do you used?
-You can find that in the `VERSION` file in the Mist folder
+You can find that in the `VERSION` file in the Oystr folder
 - What OS you're on?
-- Provide a log file if necessary, you can find that in the Mist data folder (Linux: `~/.config/Mist/*.log`, Windows: `%APPDATA%/Roaming/Mist/*.log`, MacOSX: `~/Library/Application Support/Mist/*.log`)
+- Provide a log file if necessary, you can find that in the Oystr data folder (Linux: `~/.config/Oystr/*.log`, Windows: `%APPDATA%/Roaming/Oystr/*.log`, MacOSX: `~/Library/Application Support/Oystr/*.log`)
 - Ideally also a screenshot, if its an interface issue